Alfresco/docs-alfresco/transformation-engine/latest/config/index.md

 For more information on configuring SSL on Tomcat, see the Tomcat documentation [SSL/TLS Configuration How-To](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html){:target="_blank"}.

-## Configure HTML Sanitizer
+## Configure HTML sanitizer

+Starting from DTE 2.4.2, DTE brings new configuration options to control the behavior for HTML sanitizing when converting HTML files.

-There are multiple modes you can choose from.
+There are multiple modes you can choose from:

 | Mode | Description |
 | ---- | ----------- |